PowerMaps

 Untitled.001_1.jpg

-What Russia Inc. needs to do to overcome the ‘innovation paradox’ is the topic of part 3 in this series.
+What Russia Inc. needs to do to overcome the ‘innovation paradox’.
+This is the topic of part 3 in this series.
 We’ll explore how deploying appropriate methods and putting the right people in the right place — which means focusing not only on people’s aptitudes (i.e. their skill sets) but their attitudes as well (how comfortable they are dealing with uncertainty) — can deliver success.
-This will mean Russia Inc. will start turning breakthrough inventions into innovations that create real value that they can build global industrial powerhouses on top of.
+This can help Russia Inc. to start turning breakthrough inventions into innovations that create real value and that help them build global industrial powerhouses.

 1 ‘Managers' Theories About the Process of Innovation’ by Salaman and Storey an article in the Journal of Management Studies (March 2002)